MAGBOY/legal/terms.md

 When you read "The Changelog" or "we" as mentioned in this document, it refers to changelog.com (contact information), its affiliates and agents.

-Should you have other questions or concerns about this document, please get in touch using the email support@changelog.com.
+Should you have other questions or concerns about this document, please get in touch [using our contact form](http://thechangelog.com/contact/) or [by submitting an issue on GitHub](https://github.com/thechangelog/legal/issues/new).

 ### Using The Changelog means accepting these terms